naqvijafar91/go-workshops/docs/05-http.md

 ## Creating new Articles

-Once again, you will need to create a new function which will do the job of creating this new article.
+Once again, you will need to create a new function that will do the job of creating this new article.

 Let’s start off by creating a  `createNewArticle()`  function within our  `main.go`  file.